TomMunoz3772/electroacPy/docs/00-aa-introduction.md

 # Introduction
 The main idea behind this project is to provide an easy-to-use toolbox to solve simple acoustic studies using Python --- with focus on loudspeaker radiation.
-It uses a mix of lumped-element-modeling (LEM) for drivers and boundary-element method (BEM) for interior and exterior acoustical radiation.
+It uses a mix of lumped-element-modeling (LEM) for driver/box interaction and boundary-element method (BEM) for interior and exterior acoustical radiation.
 This handbook provides examples on how to simulate loudspeaker systems, which should go through most aspects of the toolbox.
-The first part shows how the front-end works: defining a lumped-element network, simulate the interaction between loudspeaker drivers and enclosures, setting-up exterior and interior radiation studies; the second part dives into the back-end of the toolbox and how studies can be made bypassing the main **loudspeakerSystem** class.
-The BEM wrapper uses [bempp-cl](https://bempp.com/) which is installed alongside ElectroacPy.
+The first part shows how the front-end works: defining a lumped-element network, simulate the interaction between loudspeaker drivers and enclosures, setting-up exterior and interior radiation studies; the second part dives into "advanced mechanics" such as associating impedances to mesh surfaces or in-room simulation of point-sources.
+Finally, the last part explains bits of the toolbox's back-end and how studies can be made bypassing the main **loudspeakerSystem** class.
+The BEM wrapper uses [bempp-cl](https://bempp.com/) which is shipped alongside ElectroacPy.
 BEM simulations wouldn’t have been possible without the contributors of the bempp-cl project.

 The GitHub repo is available [here](https://github.com/TomMunoz3772/electroacPy).
 Examples are available in [this](https://github.com/TomMunoz3772/electroacPy_examples) repository.